camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 # Using Camunda DMN Engine

 You can use the Camunda DMN engine integration to evaluate a DMN decision.
 You have to specify the decision key to evaluate as the `camunda:decisionRef` attribute.
-Additionally the `camunda:decisionRefBinding` specifies which version of the decision should be evaluated.
+Additionally, the `camunda:decisionRefBinding` specifies which version of the decision should be evaluated.
-Valid values are `deployment` which evaluates the decision version which was deployed with the process version, `latest` which will always evaluate the latest decision version and `version` which allows you to specify a specific version to execute with the `camunda:decisionRefVersion` attribute.
+Valid values are `deployment`, which evaluates the decision version which was deployed with the process version, `latest` which will always evaluate the latest decision version and `version` which allows you to specify a specific version to execute with the `camunda:decisionRefVersion` attribute.